Samer99Najjar/AI_Lab/AI_LAB1/README.md

 We have also generalized the Genetic Algorithm so that it would work and solve the N-Queens and binpacking problems using the same methods stated above.

 The last algorithm is Minimal Conflicts, which was used to solve the N-Queens problem.
-##
-A thorough report was conducted and can be found in the 'documents' folder.